Ylvauk/express-api-relationships/README.md

 Then, creating the association is a matter of adding the ObjectId to an array on the other side of the relationship.

 The array property can be on either side (even both, but that's not usually recommended).
 Usually, the app's functionality reveals which side makes more sense.
 For example, the viewing of a restaurant with its customers is slightly easier to code by putting the customers array on the Restaurant Model vs. a restaurants array on the User Model.
+But we can do both, and we'll see the implementation for both in this code example.

 > Note: When a relationship exists between the logged in user, for example:
 > User ---< Post, it's usually a better practice to add the property that holds the relationship to the other Model, not the User Model.